ECP-WarpX/impactx/examples/expanding_beam/README.rst

 In this test, the initial and final values of :math:`\sigma_x`, :math:`\sigma_y`, :math:`\sigma_t`, :math:`\epsilon_x`, :math:`\epsilon_y`, and :math:`\epsilon_t` must agree with nominal values.

+This test uses mesh-refinement to solve the space charge force.
+The coarse grid wraps the beam maximum extent by 300%, emulating "open boundary" conditions.
+The refined grid in level 1 spans 110% of the beam maximum extent.

 Run
 ---